Visiting with a Family

 Liam (2): He had fun playing with the space toys and in the fountain behind the Planetarium.

 Sixty-six gorgeous display gardens on White Rock Lake.
 Outdoor festivals, concerts, art shows and other events are offered in warmer weather.

-It truly is beautiful, but what the kids will absolutely love is the Texas Pioneer Adventure.
+It truly is beautiful, and our kids loved the Texas Pioneer Adventure.

 ) range in age from 4-11 and love pretending they are settlers

 in the village.
 They haul water from the well to their cabin, plow in the garden, and 'cook' in the kitchen with the plants collected from the kitchen garden.

 It's a great place for Mom & Dad to sit back and enjoy a quiet conversation while the kids are having the time of their lives--and learning while they play.

 When you're hungry, enjoy snacks you have brought in, high tea, or a meal in one of the two restaurants located on the property.